Seirdy/hardened-configs/caddy/README.md

 	file
 	path *.ico *.css *.js *.gif *.jpg *.jpeg *.svg *.woff *.woff2 *.wasm *.html *.json *.map *.txt *.xml }
-header @static Cache-Control public, max-age=31536000, immutable
+header @static Cache-Control "public, max-age=31536000, immutable"
 ```
 Cache all static content for a year.
+We're not including PNGs as they shouldn't be compressed.
+This caches all content specified, even if they're not normally cache-able, and tells clients that the body response will _not_ change overtime and the client does not need to send a refresh to the server.

 By default, Caddy requests an ECC certificate and uses secure ciphers, curves, and TLS protocols.